iamyle0710/metro-bike-visualization/README.md

 * What is the topic?
     - Statistic Visualization of LA Metro Bike Share trip data
 * What is the information you plan to present?
+    - Maintain the bikes: When Where and how many bikes need to be refilled.
+Bike depreciation/
+    - User behaviours: when do they use the bikes?
+Where are the start point and end point?
+What type of    trip?
+One way or round trip?
+    - Performance so far: Are users increasing by years?
+How many people have the monthly plan or annual plan?
+How many people are using the free plan?

 * Do you have a story?
+   - "I took Metro every day to go to work at Venice Beach this summer.
+It still had 20 mins walking distance from the metro station to my company, so I planned to take the metro sharing bike.
+However, it became so hard for me to find a bike near the metro station.
+Either there was no bike at all or the bikes there just couldn’t work.
+However, sometimes I found several stations have way more bikes than it should be." -- Zhaoyang

 ## Secret Sauce
 \- Visualizing metro bikers' routes around Los Angeles